Discover more from Writer Everlasting

-Which brings me to Version history at lower left.
+Which brings me to Draft history at lower left.
 This is your lifesaver, your fire extinguisher, your friend in need.
 Say you’ve written your post and something goes wrong.
 You’ve somehow deleted the latest version accidentally or you’ve taken something out that you wish you could put back in.
-Version History has it all stored for you.
+Draft History has it all stored for you.
 Every single revision, because it has been saving your work automatically when you weren’t looking.
 You just have to click on an earlier version and it’ll appear on the page, ready for you to either grab something you wanted out of it or to make it a current version.

 This is what it looks like:

 The little round button next to it is another treasure trove.
 It’s your Post info: